w3c/vc-di-ecdsa-test-suite/testVectorGuide.md

   - Some `verify` sections contain multiple credentials and pointers for test data.
 - `interop` for VC interoperability tests.

-The test vector configuration consists of 1-3 paths to JSON objects:
+The test vector configuration consists of a version (either 1.1 or 2.0) and 1-3 paths to JSON objects:
 - The property `document` is a path to an unsigned credential.
   - `document` is required by all tests.
 - The property `mandatoryPointers` is a path to a JSON array of pointers.